 - Employees and contractors can download the app to their smartphones and use it in minutes.

 - It is integrated with a utility’s overhead asset management/GIS system.

 - The app can be used to update GIS or asset management when there are new assets, relocated assets or changes to asset properties.
-This is done via “remediation” wherein Engineering or Plant records approves changes and these then flow through to GIS automatically.
+This is done via “remediation” wherein Engineering or Plant records approve changes and these then flow through to GIS automatically.

-Utilities must perform, document and file mandated inspections of their distribution networks including poles, overhead equipment and underground equipment.
+Utilities, including electric utilities, must perform, document and file mandated inspections of their distribution networks including poles, overhead equipment and underground equipment.
 Inspections are often required to be performed for a fixed proportion of the utility’s assets annually.

 Many utilities find their asset management and GIS systems capture information about assets as originally built.
-However these systems are unable to keep up with the changes and replacements made during storm repairs or during the course of ongoing maintenance.
+However, these systems are unable to keep up with the changes and replacements made during storm repairs or during the course of ongoing maintenance.
 As a consequence, asset management systems fall “out of sync” with the actual poles and equipment deployed on the ground.

 Many electric inspection apps currently on the market are difficult to use, require specialized hardware, and/or do not work without a constant internet connection.
 Many utilities revert to paper for inspections, because the logistics of providing devices and software to a mixed group of inspectors (including utility employees and contractors such as pole testing companies) is too difficult to manage.
 Recognizing this need, iRestore’s Electric Inspection app offers a more robust solution, taking the utility’s electric inspection process and automating it, using a simple, graphical app designed for smartphones and iPads.
 Inspectors in the field simply download the app directly from the Apple app store and the Google play store, with app permissions set in the admin portal by the utility administrator.